YasKashije/Free-Shared-Mod-Codes-Collections/README.md

-# Free Shared Mod Codes Collections
+# All Are Free Share Mod Products Codes Collections
-The all are free share collections of game mod source codes and offsets
+The collections of game mod products source codes and offsets =D

-Here I will share my offsets and source codes of which is made by me and my friends so you can learn.
-Most codes are very old back to 2014.
-Not all codes are modding tho, some of them are just notes about game codes, they may look quite messy.
+Here I will share my offsets, source codes and function names so you can learn and see how I wrote the code, and get ideas.
+Most codes are very old back to 2014, mostly from dead/abandoned/server closed games.
+Not all codes are modding tho, some of them are just notes, sources may look messy.
 Some sources are from public with proper credits given.

-**Don't ask me for code of specific game.
-I only share codes when I feel like to, when i'm no longer interested of the specific game, games that are discontinued/dead.
-Also don't ask me anything about codes from here, they are already explained for you.**
+I know this repo is obviously a spoonfeeder but... why not share when it's no longer secret?
+XD

+And also, it's to stop leechers from leeching my offsets when it's impossible to stop them.
+Now they can just find this straight forward without leeching hehe.
+I'll try to share my codes of my active mods when i can, but at the same time i don't want devs patching something, maybe i'll do only if idc about specific games

+I have turned off issues, because i don't read it often and don't want spam links and noobs asking how to use it.

+I'll appreciate if you can credit to me and others (if mentioned) at least

 Have fun :)